-Whether she is song writing or writing fiction or non-fiction, Megan loves to bring humour and joy to the creative process and believes everyone has a story to tell.
+Whether she is song writing or writing fiction, Megan loves to bring humour and joy to the creative process and believes everyone has a story to tell.
 She has spent over twenty-five years working as a journalist, editor, scriptwriter, songwriter and composer and has had the privilege of collaborating with some of the best in the business.
-She has a Masters in Creative Writing and has been a journalist with the Koori Mail, the Guardian Newspaper in the UK, the Metro Newspaper in Ireland, the Irish Echo and the Illawarra Mercury.
-She was a writer and editor for the leading Aboriginal magazine, Deadly Vibe and was the founding editor of InVibe magazine - a magazine for Indigenous youth in custody.
-Megan was the researcher for the SBS Documentary into the Juvenile Justice System, ‘Can It Hurt Less’ and was the scriptwriter for five years for the ‘Deadlys’, the National Indigenous Awards which screened on SBS TV.
-She was one of the founding writers for the Aboriginal NITV health show, Living Strong and was the concept developer for Move It Mob Style.
+Megan is currently studying her PHD in Creative Writing at QUT, has a Masters in Creative Writing and has been a journalist with the Koori Mail, the Guardian Newspaper in the UK, the Metro Newspaper in Ireland, the Irish Echo and the Illawarra Mercury.
+She was a writer and editor for the leading First Nations magazine, Deadly Vibe and was the founding editor of InVibe magazine - a magazine for Indigenous youth in custody.
+Megan was the researcher for the SBS Documentary into the Juvenile Justice System, ‘Can It Hurt Less’ and was the scriptwriter for five years for the ‘Deadlys’, the National Aboriginal and Torres Strait Islander Music, Sport, Arts and Community Awards which screened on SBS TV.
+Megan was one of the founding writers for the NITV health show, Living Strong and was a concept developer for Move It Mob Style.

-Megan is currently working on her second novel which will also be published through Hachette and is due for release in 2023.
+Megan is currently working on her second novel 'The Tuckshop Lady' (working title) which will also be published through Hachette and is due for release in 2023.
 Stay tuned for a sneak peak.

 I acknowledge the traditional custodians of the land on which I live, work and learn.
 I pay respect to our elders, past, present and emerging.
 I am proud of the pivotal role all Aboriginal and Torres Strait Islander people continue to play in our community.
 Sovereignty was never ceded and Australia always was and always will be Aboriginal Land.